Low Anterior Resection

 - Preparing comprehensive, multispecialty treatment recommendations in conjunction with the other members of a patient’s treatment team

 As a high-volume cancer center, Moffitt has surgeons with extensive experience in performing complex gastrointestinal procedures, including low anterior resection surgery.
-Our five-year survival rates for rectal cancer are significantly higher than the national averages – even when including patients with more extensive, later-stage malignancies.

 Individuals can consult with the experienced surgical oncologists at Moffitt Cancer Center with and without referrals.
 To learn more about low anterior resection or any of our other advanced treatments, call 1-888-663-3488 or submit a new patient registration form online.